Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 SPICE is a very reliable piece of software, but it does have its little quirks that take some getting used to.
 By \"quirk\" I mean a demand placed upon the user to write the source file in a particular way in order for it to work without giving error messages.
 I do _not_ mean any kind of fault with SPICE which would produce erroneous or misleading results: that would be more properly referred to as a \"bug.\" Speaking of bugs, SPICE has a few of them as well.

-Some (or all) of these quirks may be unique to SPICE version 2g6, which is the only version I\'ve used extensively.
+Some (or all) of these quirks may be unique to SPICE version 2g6, which is the only version I've used extensively.
 They may have been fixed in later versions.

 ### A good beginning { #sec:xtocid157892918 }